 How do I keep my smoker going overnight?

-However, there is a way.
+But there is a way.
 The key is to develop a range, which means that you need to bring your cooking temperature down in order to account for the longer cooking time.
-For example, where you might cook pork butt at around 250-280°F, instead you should try to aim for around 200°F.
+For example, where you might smoke pork butt at around 250-280°F, instead you should try to aim for around 200°F.

 Check that the meat you use can handle this.
 Some meats can still cook well at a lower temperature, but some can’t.
 For example, beef brisket isn’t a good match for cooking at a lower temperature, while pork butt tends to be very flexible.